zapulam/StockPredictor/README.md

 ```

 ...this is an example output of the script for predicitons made on 2023-07-18 for 25 days out.

+Args are explained below...

+- path: path to predictions folder
+- top: top *n* stocks and their corresponding changes to display

 ## Disclaimer